A microscopic derivation of Gibbs measures for the 1D focusing cubic nonlinear Schr\"{o}dinger equation: Notation and auxiliary results

 \subsubsection{Gibbs measures for the focusing local NLS}

-When analysing Gibbs measures for the focusing cubic NLS with $w \in L^{\infty}(\Lambda)$, it is straightforward to make rigorous sense of \eqref{Gibbs_formal_truncated} due to the presence of the truncation as in Assumption \ref{support_f}; see Lemma \ref{classical_W_bound} (1) below.
+When analysing Gibbs measures for the focusing cubic NLS with $w \in L^{\infty}(\T)$, it is straightforward to make rigorous sense of \eqref{Gibbs_formal_truncated} due to the presence of the truncation as in Assumption \ref{support_f}; see Lemma \ref{classical_W_bound} (1) below.

-For unbounded potentials, we will need to make use of the following result of Bourgain, found in \cite[Lemma 3.10]{Bou94}, whose proof is recalled in Appendix \ref{Appendix_A}. \begin{lem} Let $(\C^\N,\mathcal{G},\mu)$ be the probability space defined in \eqref{Wiener_measure_defn}.
+For unbounded potentials, we will need to make use of the following result of Bourgain, found in \cite[Lemma 3.10]{Bou94}, whose proof is recalled in Appendix \ref{Appendix_A}. \begin{lemma} Let $(\C^\N,\mathcal{G},\mu)$ be the probability space defined in \eqref{Wiener_measure_defn}.
+Let $c>0$ be fixed.
 For $\varphi \equiv \varphi^\omega$, the quantity